Queen’s coffin set for final journey from Buckingham Palace | Entertainment

 "Now, with that shining example before me, and with God's help, I take up my new duties resolved to seek the welfare of all the inhabitants of Northern Ireland.
 During the years of my mother's reign, it has been a privilege to bear witness to such a devoted life.
 May it be granted to us all to fulfil the tasks before us so well," he said in a short statement.

-The King is scheduled to Wales at the end of the week, ahead of ceremonial events and audiences planned as world leaders who begin arriving in the UK for the state funeral at Westminster Abbey on Monday morning.
+The King is scheduled to visit Wales at the end of the week, ahead of ceremonial events and audiences planned, as world leaders begin arriving in the UK for the state funeral at Westminster Abbey on Monday morning.

 Queen Elizabeth II died aged 96 peacefully at her Balmoral Castle summer residence in Scotland on Thursday.